 Contact Us for More Information

-The experienced business litigation lawyers at the Gehres Law Group would never recommend alleging untrue facts in a Complaint, (and it would be unethical to do so); and we would never file a lawsuit lacking legal merit.
+The experienced business litigation lawyers at the Gehres Law Library would never recommend alleging untrue facts in a Complaint, (and it would be unethical to do so); and we would never file a lawsuit lacking legal merit.
 However, where our client has a righteous claim, we will not be timid in describing a defendant’s wrongdoing.
 To the contrary, we are going to draft a strong, hard-hitting, impactful Complaint, and we may use lurid and even scandalous detail, if we think we can prove it, and if we think making it public may encourage a prompt settlement.
 We know the Complaint is the first document a Judge will read and a dramatic description of the defendant’s wrongdoing can help focus the Judge’s attention on the plaintiff’s viewpoint.

 We also know that by filing a powerful, detailed Complaint, we are letting defendants know that their misconduct will be subject to public scrutiny, and possible significant publicity.
 It may even go viral, as did the recent case involving Hulk Hogan and Gawker!!!
 That is, of course, an extreme example, but many individuals and businesses are concerned about their reputation and image on a local level, as well, and potential exposure and negative publicity can be a strong incentive to settlement.
-At the Gehres Law Group, we know how to draft strong Complaints to influence a Judge and to encourage defendants to settle.
+At the Gehres Law Library, we know how to draft strong Complaints to influence a Judge and to encourage defendants to settle.
 If you are involved in a legal dispute, contact our trusted and aggressive business litigation attorneys today for a free evaluation.